weihanfeng/arrakis/README.md

 AI agents can generate malicious or buggy code that can attack the host system its run on.

-Many agents also have elaborate multi-step plans to achieve their goals and benefit from the ability to backtrack to intermediate states.
+Many agents have elaborate multi-step plans to achieve their goals and benefit from the ability to backtrack to intermediate states.

 **Arrakis** provides a **fully customizable** and **self-hosted** solution to spawn and manage Sandboxes for code execution and computer use.
 It has out-of-the box support for backtracking via **snapshot-and-restore**.